Multivariate volume, Ehrhart, and $h^*$-polynomials of polytropes: Introduction

 \section{Introduction}

-Tropical polytopes are analogues of ordinary polytopes arising naturally both in tropical geometry and in a range of algorithmic applications to other fields, including optimization \cite{JS}, phylogenetics \cite{YZZ}, mechanism design \cite{CT}, and building theory \cite{JSY}.
-Several recent articles have focused on the question of how to define and compute the \emph{volume} of a tropical polytopes.
-One approach is simply to consider their discrete volume, which is relevant to a number of applications: for instance, the irreducible components of a Mustafin variety correspond to lattice points of a certain computable tropical polytope \cite{CHSW, Z}.

-\emph{Polytropes}, which are both tropically and classically convex \cite{JK}, form a fundamental class of tropical polytopes.
-They also appear in the literature as alcoved polytopes of type $A$.
-Polytropes are closely related to the notion of Kleene stars and the problem of finding shortest paths in weighted graphs \cite{T, JS}.
-Both the volume and the nonnegativity of the $h$-vector of polytropes have been studied in the language of affine Coxeter arrangements \cite{LP}.
-A certain family of polytropes called \emph{Lipschitz polytopes} corresponding to finite metric spaces has also been heavily investigated (e.g. \cite{V, CJMSV}).
+Polytropes are a fundamental class of polytopes, which masquerade in the literature as alcoved polytopes of type $A$ \cite{LP, LP2}.
+Among many others, they include order polytopes, some associahedra and matroid polytopes, hypersimplices, and Lipschitz polytopes.
+They are tropical polytopes which are classically convex \cite{JK} and are closely related to the notion of Kleene stars and the problem of finding shortest paths in weighted graphs \cite{T, JS}.
+Polytropes also arise in a range of algorithmic applications to other fields, including phylogenetics \cite{YZZ}, mechanism design \cite{CT}, and building theory \cite{JSY}.

-In this article we examine the multivariate Ehrhart theory of polytropes, and describe methods for computing the multivariate volume, Ehrhart, and $h^*$-polynomials for all polytropes.
-We begin by describing the Ehrhart theory, tropical geometry, and Gr\"obner theory necessary for our methods in \Cref{sec:background}.
-In \Cref{sec:methods} we describe methods for computing multivariate Ehrhart polynomials and volume polynomials of polytropes.
-In Section \ref{sec:compuatations} we apply these methods to compute the volume, Ehrhart, and $h^*$-polynomials for all polytropes of dimension at most 4, and we study the combinatorics deriving from the coefficients of the volume polynomials.
+It is well known that computing and approximating the volume of a polytope is ``difficult'' \cite{barany_computingvolumeis}.
+More specifically, there is no polynomial-time algorithm for the exact computation of the volume of a polytope \cite{dyer_computingvolumeconvex}, even when restricting to the class of polytopes defined by a totally unimodular matrix.
+However, viewing polytropes as the ``building blocks'' of tropical polytopes, understanding their volumes provides insight into the volume of tropical polytopes.
+Determining whether the volume of such a tropical polytope is zero is equivalent to deciding whether a mean payoff game is winning \cite{akian_tropicalpolyhedraare}.
+The volume of a tropical polytope can hence serve as a measurement of how far a game is from being winning \cite{GM}.